BMscis/reach-tutorial/Documentation/Tutorial/Chapters/backend.md

     seeBid: Fun([Address, UInt], Null),
     ```

-4. Finally, we will also allow the creator to see the outcome of the auction.
+4. Finally, we will also allow the auctioneer to see the outcome of the auction.

     ```javascript
     //++ Add showOutcome function.